-By law, plant protection products be evaluated for potential hazards and classified, where necessary, for their toxicological, ecotoxicological, and physicochemical effects.
+By law, plant protection products must be evaluated for potential hazards and, where necessary, classified for their toxicological, ecotoxicological, and physicochemical effects.
 PPPs are currently classified on the basis of acute and chronic toxicity.
-According to Directive (EC) 128/2009, the National Action Plan for the sustainable use of pesticides must include “indicators to monitor the use of plant protection products containing active substances of particular concern.”
-To make sure this policy is successful in terms of reducing risk from the use of PPPs, the standard variable is the amount of pesticide per hectare of farmland.
-As observed by Devillers et al. (2005) and Ioriatti et al. (2011), it has become evident that the quantity of PPPs used is not sufficient to estimate the risk and characteristics of exposure.
+According to Directive (EC) 2009/128 of the European Parliament, a National Action Plan for the sustainable use of pesticides must include “indicators to monitor the use of plant protection products containing active substances of particular concern.”
+To ensure that this policy is successful in terms of reducing risk from the use of PPPs, the standard variable is the amount of pesticide per hectare of farmland.
+As observed by Devillers et al. (2005) and Ioriatti et al. (2011), it has become evident that simply measuring the quantity of PPPs used is not sufficient to estimate the risk and characteristics of exposure.
 To address this shortcoming, the scientific community has developed a wide range of tools to estimate the impact of PPPs more accurately.
-These tools are generally known as pesticide risk indicators or PRIs.
+These tools are generally known as pesticide risk indicators (PRIs).

 Pesticide risk indicators